Soudeh Ghorbani

 Vertigo effectively manages microbursts under light and heavy loads, e.g., under 75% load, Vertigo reduces the mean incast query completion times by 57% and 76% over ECMP and DIBS.

-A Universal Network Verification Framework
+Network Liveness Verification

 Liveness Verification of Stateful Networks

-NSDI’20 Paper
+NSDI'20 | Paper

 Why isn't my network live?